itsmeashim/alpha-blog/README.md

 # Alpha Blog

-This is an Simple Blogging website flow made with Ruby on Rails.
+## This is an Simple Blogging website made with Ruby on Rails.

+### Users can Add Articles, Manage them, Assign them to categories and so on.